winesapOS/winesapOS/CONTRIBUTING.md

 These are tasks that need to happen before publishing a stable release.

 - Rebuild all AUR packages.
-    - First publish them to the `[winesapos-testing]` repository and test them via a new build.
+    - First publish them to the `[winesapos-rolling]` repository and test them via a new build.
     - For the stable build and release, sign and then move these packages to the `[winesapos]` repository.
 - Update the versions for these programs by changing these variables:
     - rootfs/usr/local/bin/winesapos-ventoy-bootstrap.sh